MingxiaGuo/Cheatsheets/git.md

 git reflog                       # record when the tips of branches and other references were updated in the local repository. git ls-files                     # show information about files in the index and the working tree

-git commit -m "msg"          # commit changes with a msg git commit -m "title" -m "description" # commit changes with a title and description git commit --amend           # combine staged changes with the previous commit, or edit the previous commit message without changing its snapshot git commit --amend --no-edit # amends a commit without changing its commit message git commit --amend --author='Author Name <email@address.com>'    # Amend the author of a commit git push my-remote my-branch # pushes the commits to the my-remote in my-branch (does not push the tags) git revert <commit-id>       # Undo a commit by creating a new commit
+git push my-remote my-branch # pushes the commits to the my-remote in my-branch (does not push the tags) git revert <commit-id>       # Undo a commit by creating a new commit